bcherny/bcherny.github.io/about.md

 permalink: /about/
 ---

 I'm Boris and this is my blog.
-I wish I added to it more often.

 About me: I'm an engineer at Instagram, where I prototype and scale the next big ideas for product & infra.
 A few years ago I wrote a book: [O'Reilly's Programming TypeScript](https://amazon.com/Programming-TypeScript-Making-JavaScript-Applications/dp/1492037656).
-In my free time -- when I'm not reading, writing, running, or fermenting things -- I run the [San Francisco TypeScript Meetup](https://www.meetup.com/San-Francisco-TypeScript-Meetup/).
+I live in Nara, Japan.
+In my free time I read, run, and salt things.

 Find me on [Instagram](https://www.instagram.com/b.cherny/), [Github](https://github.com/bcherny), and [LinkedIn](https://www.linkedin.com/in/bcherny).